armcknight/mtg/README.md

     - [x] fix this, it only consolidates the current input, but needs to include previously recorded cards
     - [x] make progress display for long-running operations optional
 - card timeseries data like EDHREC rank, prices, fetch dates etc
-    - [ ] add option when adding cards for whether to update timeseries data for cards already in the managed CSV, like when consolidating preexisting with new incoming cards. makes looking at diffs easier to see added/removed cards
+    - [ ] add option when adding cards for whether to update timeseries (or even all scryfall/tcgplayer/etc) data for cards already in the managed CSV, like when consolidating preexisting with new incoming cards. makes looking at diffs after reprocessing easier to see added/removed cards
     - [ ] another to just update all timeseries data
+    - [ ] print a pretty report to summarize changes
 - [ ] track printing dates and format rotations: card values tend to change after being rotated out of standard/modern!
     - [ ] also bans and restrictions
 - [x] Sort the rows in the CSV files by card name for better git diffing